DFE-Digital/register-trainee-teachers/docs/healthcheck_and_ping_endpoints.md

 #### Failures caused by stale jobs

-This check will fail if there are stale jobs in a queue that doesn't have a processor running.
+This check will fail if there are stale jobs in a queue that doesn’t have a processor running.
 You can check which queues have jobs by starting the Rails console and running: